emmercm/igir/docs/usage/arcade.md

 !!! danger

-    tl;dr each arcade emulator version has an _exact_ DAT you need to use to sort your ROMs or your games may not work.
+    tl;dr each arcade emulator version has an _exact_ DAT file you need to use to sort your ROMs or your games may not work!

 ## Finding DATs